karlie-tr/shopping-list-generator/README.md

 # Instructions for Grader

 - You can generate the first required event related to adding Xs to a Y by clicking [View] in the main window then [Add] to add a new meal into the exiting meal plan, which also include adding various ingredients into the ingredient list.
+After pressing [Add], window would pop up, please fill in the fields and the new meal would appear in the Meal Plan window.
-- You can generate the second required event related to adding Xs to a Y by [Grocery List] in the main window then [Add] add the bottom of the checklist.
+- You can generate the second required event related to adding Xs to a Y by [Grocery List] in the main window then [Add] at the bottom of the checklist.
+Once you finish typing the new Ingredient, press Enter so that it would appear in the grocery list.
+The newly added items would be in a different color and do not have a quantity because it does not belong to any meal plan.
-- You can locate my visual component by icons that were added in the starting window and icons in the buttons.
+- You can locate my visual component by icons that were added in the starting window and different icons in various buttons.
 - You can save the state of my application by clicking [View] in the main window then [Save] OR close the window and a prompt asking you to save would pop up.
 - You can reload the state of my application by clicking [Yes] in the pop-up message that appear when the application